wwuccdc/beginner_tutorials/Linux.md

     /var	/tmp
 ~~~
 ####Some common directories
-####/root
-root's (the system administrator account) home directory, this will look empty to anyone who is not root
+__/root:__ the system administrator account home directory, this will look empty to anyone who is not root
-####/bin
-Contains binary files (programs) that can be run by users
+__/bin:__ Contains binary files (programs) that can be run by users
-####/sbin
-Contains binary files like bin but is used for system binaries
+/sbin: Contains binary files like bin but is used for system binaries
-####/home
-/home holds user directories for instance if your username is ccdc your home directory would be /home/ccdc (you can ccdc to that!)
+__/home:__ holds user directories for instance if your username is ccdc your home directory would be /home/ccdc (you can ccdc to that!)
-####/etc
-Pronounced et-see, holds configuration files for many system functions and installed applications.
+__/etc:__ Pronounced et-see, holds configuration files for many system functions and installed applications.
 For instance /etc/motd holds the motd information that is displayed on user login.
-####/tmp
-A temporary directory for (you guessed it) temporary files.
+__/tmp:__ A temporary directory for (you guessed it) temporary files.
 A common trick is to store malware files in this folder to avoid detection.
 ###Making new directories
 The command is simply mkdir:
 ~~~